nikkag/email-to-pdf-converter/README.md

 2. A file dialog will open - select the directory containing your `.eml` and `.msg` files
 3. The script will process all email files and convert them to PDFs
 4. A summary will be displayed showing successful conversions and any failures

+### HTML Rendering

+The script uses Playwright to render HTML emails exactly as they appear in email clients:
+- **HTML emails**: Rendered with proper styling, images, and formatting
+- **Text emails**: Converted to clean, readable text
+- **Fallback**: If browser rendering fails, falls back to text-only PDFs
+- **Performance**: Concurrent processing with up to 50 simultaneous conversions

 ## Naming Convention